tinkerbox/message_quickly/README.md

 Things on the roadmap include:

-* simplify callback name
+* simplify callback names
 * catch FacebookApiException errors, can't generate one in the wild yet
-* support for customer matching (US-based page required), not tested yet
+* support for customer matching (US-based page required), done but not tested yet
 * support for more complex welcome messages
 * use webmock to disallow remote requests in specs